-Figure 10 illustrates the preferred route for this section of the greenway, which runs along SR 20 from the new park at Sugar Ridge Drive to W Broad Street/Sycamore Drive; along W Broad Street and Alton Tucker Boulevard Downtown; a short distance up Peachtree Industrial Boulevard back up to SR 20; and east on SR 20 to Buford Highway.
+Figure 9 illustrates the preferred route for this section of the greenway, which runs along SR 20 from the new park at Sugar Ridge Drive to W Broad Street/Sycamore Drive; along W Broad Street and Alton Tucker Boulevard Downtown; a short distance up Peachtree Industrial Boulevard back up to SR 20; and east on SR 20 to Buford Highway.
 It will have twin critical paths, one along Hillcrest Drive and a parallel off-street route, giving users the option to use an at-grade street crossing or the planned pedestrian and bicycle bridge, then reconvenes along Hillcrest Drive and later veers to the east through a wooded area before reaching Richland Creek.

-The conceptual design will be refined and detailed as the project enters the design and implementation phases.
-It ensures the community is aligned in its vision for the project, highlights key design considerations, proposes design approaches, and sufficiently develops the design to determine an estimated cost and implementation strategy.
 This section gives an overview of the greenway route and typical features, as well as a detailed description of each corridor follows, including the route, typical sections, key crossings, and signature destinations.